How to Write a Eulogy

 Writing a eulogy can seem to be a difficult task, however writing one can also be a way to start the healing process.
 To help with writing a eulogy we have provided some tips on what to include below.

-We have also compiled a selectionof ten example eulogies, which we hope can inspire you if you need to deliver a eulogy at a funeral service and you don't know where to start.
-Choose from the list below,by clicking on the link you will see the eulogy in its full length.
+We have also compiled a selection of ten example eulogies, which we hope can inspire you if you need to deliver a eulogy at a funeral service and you don't know where to start.
+By clicking on the links below you will see the eulogy in its full length.

 - Son celebrates his mum